Cybersecurity In-Depth: Feature articles on security strategy, latest trends, and people to know.

 While organizations might have security systems in place, ensuring cloud security can be challenging due to the complexity of architecture and the shared responsibility mechanism.
 A proactive approach to cybersecurity is critical in protecting an organization from potential cloud security threats.
 Here are five key points to consider when implementing a proactive approach.

-Reducing the Cloud Attack Surface
+Reduce the Cloud Attack Surface

 Reducing the attack surface does not necessarily mean reducing the number of cloud applications a business uses.
 To limit adversaries' access to cloud resources, CISOs should adopt layered security and regularly conduct cloud security risks assessments and audits.
 Ensuring a healthy cloud security posture and adopting AI-based behavior profiling should be part of the cloud security strategy.
-These help the security operations centers (SOCs) proactively function and reduce the cloud surfaces exposed to adversaries.
+These help security operations centers (SOCs) proactively function and reduce the cloud surfaces exposed to adversaries.

-Investigation and Response Alongside Protection and Detection
+Pair Investigation and Response With Protection and Detection

 Organizations have been focusing on spotting threats using various threat detection mechanisms and even proactively hunting vulnerabilities that will lead to potential security threats.
 However, they must understand that no security system guarantees the prevention of all threats.
 It's imperative for CISOs to invest in technologies and analytical platforms that facilitate quick investigation of threats and automate responses to remediate threat conditions.
-When a threat or attack occurs in the cloud, assessing the potential impact across the distributed and multi-tenant surface is challenging.
-Therefore, it is essential to use a centralized platform for investigating threats across the multi-cloud environment, and a response center that can automate workflows by orchestrating with different cloud apps to reduce the mean time to resolve (MTTR) a threat or incident.
+When a threat or attack occurs in the cloud, assessing the potential impact across the distributed and multitenant surface is challenging.
+Therefore, it is essential to use a centralized platform for investigating threats across the multicloud environment and have a response center that can automate workflows by orchestrating with different cloud apps to reduce the mean time to resolve (MTTR) a threat or incident.

-Correlating Events Across the Network
+Correlate Events Across the Network

 In the cloud, data exfiltration, particularly from cloud applications, is often identified by correlating access and security logs from the respective applications.
 For example, when investigating potential customer data exfiltration from a cloud-based CRM tool, SOC professionals should correlate the application's logs with those of other cloud applications, such as email or collaborative platforms.
 Correlating an individual's suspicious activities within the CRM application with their corresponding account logs in a collaborative platform can uncover two potential threats: compromises of the user's account in the collaborative platform and exfiltration of customer data through the CRM.
 This correlation rule facilitates a comprehensive assessment of the incident's impact by correlating compromised user account activities across all synchronized applications by employing single sign-on across multiple cloud apps.

-Tackling Shadow IT
+Tackle Shadow IT

 Take an Identity-Based Approach to the Cloud

 In conclusion, a proactive approach to cybersecurity is essential for protecting an organization's assets and maintaining trust with stakeholders.
-In addition to the above points, organizations can better defend against potential cyberthreats by conducting regular risk assessments, providing employee education and training, regularly updating software and security tools, implementing multi-factor authentication, and having a well-defined incident response plan.
+In addition to the above points, organizations can better defend against potential cyberthreats by conducting regular risk assessments, providing employee education and training, regularly updating software and security tools, implementing multifactor authentication, and having a well-defined incident response plan.

 It is important to remember that cybersecurity is an ongoing process that requires constant attention and adaptation to stay ahead of evolving threats.
 By implementing these practices and continuously evaluating and improving them, organizations can effectively mitigate risks and ensure the safety of their digital assets.